bronzehedwick/chrisdeluca/content/article/dont-get-pantsed/game/05-bathroom.md

 "Race ya!"

-You try to push past him, but trying to shove on a steep incline proves too much; the dirt slips from under you.
+You try to push past him, but trying to shove on a steep hill proves too much; the dirt slips from under you.

-You flail as you slide back down the incline, on the edge of wiping out.
+You flail as you slide back, on the edge of wiping out.

 "Cat stance!
 Cat stance!"
 You hear screamed at you from all directions.